linazoo/third-phase/resources/travis.md

 Merging new code into master often sounds awesome, but we've been learning the value of testing and the importance of a passing test __suite__.

 __But,__ as your projects grow, your test suite should grow as well.
 We're all lazy and forget to run the entire test suite everytime we create a new commit.
 For large projects, running the entire test suite can take _hours_.
-So we do what all lazy people do, make a computer to the work for us.
+So we do what all lazy people do, make a computer do the work for us.

 ### But Nate, I just wanna merge!